John M. Parrish

 Parrish joined LMU in 2006 as an assistant professor of political science, and was promoted to associate professor in 2009 and professor in 2014.
 He has served as president of the Faculty Senate, director of the University Honors Program, chair of the Department of Political Science, Senior Vice President Fellow, Ignatian Colleagues Program Fellow, and special assistant to the provost for the Playa Vista Initiative.
 In 2015 he received the John R. Popiden Distinguished Service award for his contributions to the LMU community.

 He earned his Ph.D. and M.A. in political science from Harvard University and his M.Phil. from the University of Cambridge, England.
-He earned his bachelor’s degree magna cum laude from William Jewell College in Missouri.
+He earned his bachelor’s degree magna cum laude from William Jewell College.
 Prior to LMU, Parrish was assistant professor of political science at The Ohio State University and a fellow at the Edmond J. Safra Center for Ethics at Harvard University.
 Parrish is a native of Shawnee, Oklahoma.

 Parrish is co-author of “The Decline of Mercy in Public Life” (Cambridge University Press, 2014) and author of “Paradoxes of Political Ethics: From Dirty Hands to the Invisible Hand” (Cambridge University Press, 2007), as well as numerous edited volumes, journal articles, and book chapters.
 Parrish teaches courses in political ethics, political rhetoric, and the history of political thought.
 He is currently at work on two book projects, provisionally titled “Political Ethics: An Introduction” and “The Problems of Evil.”